Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Conclusion

 The SSL certificate chain is the backbone of trust on the web.
 Understanding how root, intermediate, and leaf certificates connect ensures you can properly configure HTTPS on your servers and quickly diagnose certificate errors.
-Combined with DNS records like CAA and TLSA managed through DNScale, you can build a robust certificate security strategy.
+Each link in the chain must be valid, properly ordered, and verifiable back to a trusted root.
+Combined with DNS records like CAA and TLSA managed through DNScale, you can build a robust certificate security strategy that prevents unauthorized issuance and adds DNS-based verification on top of the traditional CA model.